nextcloud/documentation/developer_manual/app/info.rst

 default_enable
 --------------
-**Core apps only**: Used to tell ownCloud to enable them after the installation.
+**Core apps only**: Used to tell Nextcloud to enable them after the installation.

 shipped
 -------
-**Core apps only**: Used to tell ownCloud that the app is in the standard release.
+**Core apps only**: Used to tell Nextcloud that the app is in the standard release.

 Please note that if this attribute is set to *FALSE* or not set at all, every time you disable the application, all the files of the application itself will be *REMOVED* from the server!